 Below are three reasons Amando Roggio thinks Content Marketing will be even more important moving forward.

-First, content marketing can often reach customers who are otherwise inundated with promotions and ads, since the same folks that use an online ad blocker to hide banner advertising also seek out articles, podcasts, and videos that they find helpful, entertaining, or interesting, even when those videos are obviously related to products and ecommerce.
+First, content marketing can often reach customers who are otherwise inundated with promotions and ads — the same folks that use an online ad blocker to hide banner advertising also seek out articles, podcasts, and videos that they find helpful, entertaining, or interesting, even when those videos are obviously related to products and e-commerce.

 Third, content marketing has become vital for attracting organic traffic from search engines.
 The best practitioners are not keyword stuffing, worried about keyword density, or getting lots of low-quality links.
 Rather they are focused on creating content that folks want to read and that search engines will likely index.

-Within the context of these three strengths — reach, easy measurement, and traffic magnet — content marketing is a very effective tool, which is why it is likely to become even more important for marketers in 2015.
+Within the context of these three strengths — reach, easy measurement, and traffic magnet — content marketing is a very effective tool, which is why it is likely to become even more important for marketers in 2015 and beyond.

 In addition to why Content Marketing is important you can read Mr. Roggio’s full article “Four Content Marketing Trends in 2015“